NCI-ITEB/tumor_epidemiology_approaches/sessions/session_4/practical.md

 ### oncoplot()

-Now we will generate two different oncoplots for several different genes included in the MAF file.
+**29\.**Now we will generate two different oncoplots for several different genes included in the MAF file.
 Oncoplots can help to visualize the mutational landscape of samples in a study or cohort.

 First, we will generate an oncoplot for the top 10 most mutated genes in the TCGA-LUAD samples.
 Use the following command: